sst/guide/_chapters/custom-domain-in-netlify.md

 ![Waiting on DNS propagation screenshot](/assets/part2/waiting-on-dns-propagation.png)

-Once that is complete, Netlify will automatically provision your SSL ceritificate using Let's Encrypt.
+Once that is complete, Netlify will automatically provision your SSL certificate using Let's Encrypt.

 ![Provisioning Let's Encrypt Certificate screenshot](/assets/part2/provisioning-lets-encrypt-certificate.png)

-Wait a few seconds for the ceritificate to be provisioned.
+Wait a few seconds for the certificate to be provisioned.

 ![SSL certificate provisioned screenshot](/assets/part2/ssl-certificate-provisioned.png)